 There are a million and one things to keep you occupied in the Big Apple.
-And then there are some things that you really just have to do.
+But there are some things you just have to do.

-1) Go up the Empire State Building
+1. Go up the Empire State Building

 Let’s start at the top.
 This was the world’s tallest building for an incredible 43 years.
 The Observation Deck on the 86th floor has spectacular 360-degree views.
 But head for the Top Deck on the 102nd floor and you’ll be able to see 80 miles away on a clear day.
 Lines can get as long as the building is high (well, nearly), so visit early, or after 10pm.

-2) Walk above the skyline
+2. Walk above the skyline

 One World Observatory isn’t just a viewing platform.
 It’s also a journey through the NYC skyline’s history.
 Visit the Sky Portal while you’re here to experience what it’s like to walk above the streets.
 You can book a table in the dining room, or grab a light bite at the One Café.

-3) Stroll through Central Park
+3. Stroll through Central Park

 It’s big, it’s beautiful and it’s buzzing.
 Central Park spans 843 acres and has everything from a wildlife sanctuary to beautiful man-made lakes and manicured meadows.
 Look out for statues of Shakespeare and Alice in Wonderland, as well as the oldest public monument in North America, The Obelisk.

-4) Hang out at Rockefeller Center
+4. Hang out at Rockefeller Center

-5) Get back to nature
+5. Get back to nature

-6) Get to know the local history
+6. Get to know the local history

-7) Visit Lady Liberty
+7. Visit Lady Liberty

 The Statue of Liberty looks completely regal from a distance, but she’s even more inspiring close up.
 Start the day early and take a boat ride over to Liberty Island.
 You can climb the 354 steps to Liberty’s crown and look out over Manhattan.
 Make sure you book in advance, as the crown tickets sell out quickly.
-Take the ferry from Battery Park.
+Take the ferry over from Battery Park.

-8) Stand at the heart of Broadway
+8. Stand at the heart of Broadway

 Times Square has traditionally been the center of the Theater District in New York.
 People used to come here and just hang out, which made it the ideal site for billboards.
 Eventually it became a requirement for every building to sport a billboard, which makes Times Square such a feast for the eyes today.
 You’ll find plenty of restaurants and shops amidst all the flashing lights too.

-9) Explore 5th Avenue
+9. Explore 5th Avenue

 Fifth Avenue is one of the world’s most expensive streets, featuring some of the world’s most prestigious stores – you’ll find them between 49th and 59th Street.
 The Avenue starts just north of Washington Square and stretches up to 143rd Street in Harlem.
 Look out for the palatial homes alongside Central Park, as well as grand churches.
 East of the Park is Museum Mile, between 82nd and 104th Street.

-10) Get to the Met
+10. Get to the Met

 The Metropolitan Museum of Art (or 'the Met' for short) is the largest art museum in the US, and one of the ten largest in the world.
 Exhibits stretch over 5,000 years, celebrating human creativity from around the world.
 You’ll need more than a day if you’re going to look at everything, so if time is limited grab a gallery guide and pick out your absolute must-sees.